zhongTao99/app-llama2-c/README.md

 Currently when used to boot, it won't be able to find the models.
 It's a toolchain issue with an anticipated fix.

 The performance of this build is more than twice of the basic build.

+The cosmopolitan toolchain is a requirement for this build to work.
+Read here: [How to build](https://github.com/trholding/llama2.c#portable-binary-build)

+__Please note that the Multi OS binaries builds built with cosmocc cause a false positive with AV/Microsoft Defender and Virus Total__

+The issue is that AV's consider unsigned binaries or binaries that contain multiple OS binary signatures in one binary as suspicious.
+Get more insight here: https://github.com/trholding/llama2.c/issues/8 and https://github.com/jart/cosmopolitan/issues/342

 **Linux**